Seven Springs Holistic Retreats

 Route to 125 Sweet Hollow Way Maryville, TN 37803

-large blue mailbox with 120 Sweet Hollow Way sign on top (this is next to 1344 Galyon Rd address and mailbox).
-Turn left immediately after the blue mailbox onto our gravel driveway and follow the signs to the YURTS.
-You may drive to your yurt or camping space to unload, and you will then return to park your vehicle in our parking area.
+Once you reach our gravel driveway you will follow the signs to the YURTS.
+You may drive to your yurt or camping space to unload, and then park your vehicle in our parking area.

 If you get lost, please call (865) 221-3841 OR (865) 268-3913.
 Verizon Wireless has the best, and pretty much only service in this area.